-Sui’s gas-pricing mechanism achieves the triple outcomes of delivering users with low, predictable transaction fees, of incentivizing validators to optimize their transaction processing operations, and of preventing denial of service attacks.
+The Sui gas-pricing mechanism achieves three outcomes: delivering low, predictable transaction fees, incentivizing validators to optimize their transaction processing operations, and preventing denial of service attacks.

-This delivers a good user experience to Sui users, who can focus on using the Sui network without worrying about having to forecast the current market price of gas fees.
-Since validators agree on a network-wide reference price at the start of each epoch, Sui users use the reference price as a credible anchor when submitting their transactions.
-Moreover, the price setting mechanism is designed to reward good validator behavior, thus aligning incentives between SUI token holders, the network’s operators (i.e. the validators), and its users.
+This enables you to focus on using the Sui network to provide the best user experience without needing to forecast the current market price of gas fees.
+Since validators agree on a network-wide reference price at the start of each epoch, you can use the reference price as a credible anchor when submitting transactions.
+Moreover, the price setting mechanism rewards good validator behavior, thus aligning incentives between SUI token holders, the network's operators (validators), and its users.

 Computation gas prices

-More generally, Sui’s gas price mechanism is intended to make the $ReferencePrice$ a credible anchor for users to use when submitting transactions to the network.
-Providing reasonable confidence that transactions submitted with gas prices at or close to the reference price will be executed in a timely manner.
+More generally, the Sui gas price mechanism makes the a credible anchor for you to reference when submitting transactions to the network.
+Providing reasonable confidence that transactions submitted with gas prices at or close to the reference price are executed in a timely manner.
 This is achieved through three core steps:

-Gas Price Survey: All validators are surveyed at the start of each epoch, and every validator submits their reservation price.
+- Gas price survey: All validators are surveyed at the start of each epoch, and every validator submits their reservation price.
 That is, each validator states the minimum gas price at which they are willing to process transactions.
 The protocol orders these quotes and chooses the 2/3 percentile by stake as the reference price.
-The gas price survey’s goal is to set a reference price under which a quorum of validators are willing to promptly process transactions.
+The gas price survey goal is to set a reference price under which a quorum of validators are willing to promptly process transactions.

-Tallying Rule: Throughout the epoch, validators obtain signals over the operations of other validators.
+- Tallying rule: Throughout the epoch, validators obtain signals over the operations of other validators.
 Each validator uses these signals to build a (subjective) evaluation over the performance of every other validator.
 Specifically, each validator constructs a multiplier for the stake rewards of every other validator such that validators who behave well receive boosted rewards, and validators who do not receive reduced rewards.
-The Tallying Rule’s goal is to create a community-enforced mechanism for encouraging validators to honor the reference gas price.
+The tallying rule goal is to create a community-enforced mechanism for encouraging validators to honor the reference gas price.

-Incentivized Stake Reward Distribution Rule: At the end of the epoch, the distribution of stake rewards across validators is adjusted using information from the Tallying Rule.
-Specifically, a global multiplier is built for every validator using the median value – weighted by stake – out of the set of individual multipliers constructed during the tallying rule.
-All else equal, validators that operated performantly will receive their regular stake rewards whereas validators who did not operate performantly at the reference gas price receive slashed rewards.
+- Incentivized stake reward distribution rule: At the end of the epoch, the distribution of stake rewards across validators is adjusted using information from the tallying rule.
+Specifically, a global multiplier is built for every validator using the median value (weighted by stake) out of the set of individual multipliers constructed during the tallying rule.
+All else equal, validators that operated performantly receive their regular stake rewards, whereas validators who did not operate performantly at the reference gas price receive slashed rewards.
 Since stake rewards are influenced by the amount of stake each validator owns, validators are encouraged to obtain more stake by lowering gas fees and pricing out inefficient validators.
 This benefits Sui end users since the stake reward distribution rule incentivizes validators to deliver a more cost-efficient network.